 Flying the Pride flag in the UGDSB

 For the month of June, the UGDSB Board Office will fly the Pride flag to show our support for the 2SLGBTQIA+ community.
-It is an expectation of the board that all schools will fly the Pride flag, in accordance with board Policy 310 – Display of Flags.
+It is an expectation of the board that all schools will fly the Pride Flag, in accordance with board Policy 310 – Display of Flags.

 What is the Pride flag?

 Rainbow flags have existed in many configurations representing many peoples and experiences throughout human history.

 The current Pride flag’s exact colours and dimensions have changed from the Gilbert Baker flag, which first appeared as a representation of the LGBTQ+ community in 1977.
 The Rainbow flag is strongly connected to the LGBTQ+ community, it also is a representation of social change cited as being a symbol of hope and peace.

 Why is my child’s school flying the Pride flag?

 The month of June is Pride month.
-Many of our students, staff, parents/guardians and community members identify as members of the Rainbow or LGBTQ+ community.
+Many of our students, staff, parents/guardians and community members identify as members of the Rainbow or 2SLGBTQIA+ community.
 Flying the Pride flag not only signals that our schools are safe spaces for everyone, it also aligns with our Vision Statement and Guiding Principles of inclusion and student and staff well-being and our new Equity Plan.

 We continue to raise awareness and support inclusion and acceptance of other marginalized groups in other ways.

-Some examples include supporting staff affinity/identity groups, centering feedback and voice provided from student groups including Black Chapter/Black Student Unions, Equity Committees and Muslim Student Associations, our Poverty Challenge initiative aimed at increasing awareness of socio-economic disadvantage, the One Voice One Team initiative aimed at creating community for racialized students, supporting persons with disabilities by making our schools more accessible, and by acknowledging the original people of these lands, and committing to ensure that Indigenous staff and students are not deprived of their rights.
+Some examples include supporting staff affinity/identity groups, centering feedback and voice provided from student groups including Black Chapter/Black Student Unions, Equity Committees and Muslim Student Associations, our Poverty Challenge initiative aimed at increasing awareness of socio-economic disadvantage, the One Voice One Team initiative aimed at creating community for racialized students, supporting persons with disabilities by making our schools more accessible, acknowledging the original people of these lands, and committing to ensure that Indigenous staff and students are not deprived of their rights.
 We continue to work to ensure the equity and inclusion of all our students and staff.